Getting Started

 Once your character is created, you will see the character editor.
 This editor has four main sections.

-You can learn more about portraits, custom portraits and the character settings in this tutorial: Characters & Portraits
+You can learn more about portraits, custom portraits, and the character settings in this tutorial: Characters & Portraits

-5. Adding the dialog to your game
+5. Adding dialog to your game

-For that, we need two things to happen:
+For that, we need two things:

 Luckily for us, Dialogic provides a method that does both of those: Dialogic.start(timeline_name_or_path)